Bad Vilbel: 20th Century

 The town Vilbel got the label "Bad" (spa) in 1948 for its numerous mineral springs.
 The health spa operations stopped in the 1960s but the mineral water industry connected more springs of the Wetterau by pipelines to the bottling plant of Hassia in Bad Vilbel.

 The hessian government reform formed 1971/72 Bad Vilbel (with Heilsberg), Dortelweil, Gronau and Massenheim to the new city Bad Vilbel.
 Since 1997 great areas have been developed for living and business, like the residential area of Dortelweil-West or the commercial park Quellenpark between Bad Vilbel, Massenheim and Dortelweil.

 Mayor

-The Current Mayor is Sebastian Wysocki(born 1985) of the Christian Democratic Union of Germany (CDU).
+The Current Mayor is Sebastian Wysocki (born 1985) of the Christian Democratic Union of Germany (CDU).
 He was elected in March 2022.

 Transport

 Bad Vilbel has four railway stations (Bad Vilbel, Bad Vilbel Süd and Dortelweil on the Main–Weser Railway and Gronau on the Vilbel–Glauburg-Stockheim railway) served by Frankfurt's local transport network (S-Bahn line S 6 and RE Line 34).
 It has access to the A661 autobahn and the highway B3.

 Furthermore, Bad Vilbel has several local bus lines called Vilbus connecting the city center to the neighborhoods.
-Additional connections to Frankfurt am Main with the bus line 30 and with Offenbach am Main with the fast bus line X97.
+Additional connections to Frankfurt am Main with the local Frankfurt bus line 30 and with Offenbach am Main with the fast bus line X97.

+Hessentag 2025 in Bad Vilbel

+The 62nd Hessentag, the largest and oldest state festival in Germany, was held in Bad Vilbel from 13 to 22 June 2025, under the motto "Wir bringen Hessen auf die Bühne" ("We bring Hesse onto the stage").
+Originally planned for 2020 but cancelled due to the COVID‑19 pandemic, Bad Vilbel hosted the event for the first time in 2025.

+Over the ten days, the festival featured more than 1,500 free events and a total of 13,000 program points across cultural, educational, musical and sporting offerings.
+Visitors enjoyed concerts by artists such as Nina Chuba, Mando Diao and Ski Aggu in the Stadtwerke‑Arena and other venues.

+The festival's "Treffpunkt Hessen" forum served as the central showpiece, where the Hessian parliament, political parties, associations and government agencies presented themselves.
+Highlights included an exhibition on climate, nature and regional products ("Der Natur auf der Spur").
+On 14 June the "Day of Volunteer Emergency Responders" included formal recognition by the Minister‑President Boris Rhein.

+Bad Vilbel attracted roughly one million visitors across the ten days, according to official figures.